PhilMele/M3Project/README.md

 Add Django style admin panel
 Prevent user from deleting application once approved but rather create another status as "withdrawn" Talk about contact us feature
+Add additional security submitted application so that only if current_user is the application user can access

 TO DO:
 Make single column container two columns instead from 992px